jochenalt/Lisbeth/docs/source/imu.rst

 The Unscented Kalman filter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The description of the implementation has been borrowed from `here <https://github.com/pronenewbits/Embedded_UKF_Library/blob/master/README.md>`_:
-Without further ado, first some definition:
+First some definition:

 .. image:: /images/UKF_Definition.png
 	:width: 700